keno1se/harmonicascaler/README.md

 2. ***config.yml** - over ride default.html standard settings
 3. ***index.md*** - empty but needed to render

-# To re*nder hsPWA - harmonicascaler
+# To render hsPWA - harmonicascaler
 Remover First_ from this
 First_index.html
 and leave it just to this: